rnzsgh/fargate-workshop/content/prerequisites/tools.md

 {{% notice tip %}}
 In this workshop we will give you the commands to download the Linux binaries.
-If you are running Mac OSX / Windows, please [see the official docs for the download links.](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_installation.html)
+If you are running macOS / Windows, please [see the official docs for the download links.](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_installation.html)
 {{% /notice %}}